Senior School Entrance Exam

 - Solving problems involving the 24-hour clock

-The Verbal Reasoning Paper is 50 minutes long, candidates are advised to work as quickly and as carefully as they can.
+The Verbal Reasoning Paper is 30 minutes long and candidates are advised to work as quickly and as carefully as they can.
 This paper is not specific in content, but designed to test understanding, awareness and aptitude.